Medical expert of the article

 Blood supply: posterior tibial artery.

-(m.flexor hallucus longus) - a bicefish muscle, begins on the lower two thirds of the fibula, the interosseous membrane, the posterior intermuscular septum of the shin.
-It is located laterally and behind the posterior tibial muscle.
-The tendon of the long flexor of the big toe passes under the flexor tendon holder behind the medial malleolus and lateral to the tendon of the long flexor of the fingers in a separate synovial vagina.
-Further, the tendon of the long flexor of the large toe of the foot lies in the same groove on the posterior process of the talus, passing forward under the support of the talus bone.
-Having reached the plantar surface of the big toe, the tendon of the long flexor of the thumb is attached to its distal phalanx.
-On its way to the foot, this tendon crosses with the tendon of the long flexor of the fingers (lies under it).
-Throughout the sole surface of the I metatarsal bone, the tendon of the long flexor of the large toe of the foot lies between the medial and lateral abdomen of the short flexor of the large toe.
+(m.flexor hallucus longus) - a bipennate muscle, originates on the lower two-thirds of the body of the fibula, the interosseous membrane, and the posterior intermuscular septum of the leg.
+It is located laterally and behind the posterior tibialis muscle.
+The tendon of the long flexor of the big toe passes under the retinaculum of the flexor tendons behind the medial malleolus and lateral to the tendon of the long flexor of the fingers in a separate synovial sheath.
+Then the tendon of the long flexor of the big toe lies in the groove of the same name on the posterior process of the talus, passing forward under the support of the talus.
+Having reached the plantar surface of the big toe, the tendon of the long flexor of the big toe is attached to its distal phalanx.
+On its way on the foot, this tendon crosses with the tendon of the long flexor of the fingers (lies under it).
+Along the entire length of the plantar surface of the first metatarsal bone, the tendon of the long flexor of the big toe lies between the medial and lateral bellies of the short flexor of the big toe.

-Function: bends the thumb of the foot, participates in bending (supination) and bringing the foot; strengthens the longitudinal arch of the foot.
+Function: flexes the big toe, participates in flexion (supination) and adduction of the foot; strengthens the longitudinal arch of the foot.

 Innervation: tibial nerve (LIV-SII).